TheDigitalGarbologist/workflows-extension-template/README.md

 Follow these steps to implement your own extension.

 1. Create a new repository based on this one.
-1. Install the requirements needed by the repository scripts:
+1. Install the requirements needed by the repository scripts.
+Python 3 is required to run the repository scripts:

     `$ pip install -r ./requirements.txt`